Zwei Hände halten durchsichtige Kugel

 • Proof of identity (identity card)

-• Tabular list of completed educational courses in German (curriculum vitae/educational career)
+• Tabular list of completed training programmes in German (curriculum vitae)

-• Evidence of education acquired abroad with German translation (degree certificate with overview of subjects/grades, overview of subjects/hours, overview of subjects/hours/grades)
+• Training certificates obtained abroad with German translation by a publicly appointed and sworn translator (degree certificate with overview of subjects/hours/grades)

-• Detailed breakdown of the subject content of the training (curriculum / syllabus) from the study or training period (if not available, please consult us)
+• Detailed breakdown of the subject content of the training (curriculum / syllabus) from the period of study or training (if not available, please contact us)

-• Certificate of entitlement to exercise the profession in the country of origin with German translation
+• Certificate of authorisation to practise the profession in the country of origin with a German translation from a publicly appointed and sworn translator

-• Other qualifications, if these are required for the determination of equivalence
+• Other certificates of qualification, if these are required to determine equivalence

-All documents relating to the content of training must be submitted in full.
-Documents submit-ted after the assessment has been completed may only have limited probative value.
+All training documents relating to the content must be submitted in full.
+Documents submitted after the assessment has been completed may only have limited probative value.
 English-language documents can be submitted without translation, i.e. in English.

-These and the other documents required for the granting of the licence to practise medicine are to be sent by post in officially certified copies after the equivalence test has been carried out only before the licence to practise medicine is granted.
-You will be informed of this in due course.
+These and the other documents required for the granting of a licence to practise must be sent by post in officially certified copies after the equivalence check has been carried out and before the licence to practise is granted.
+We will inform you at the appropriate time.

-If the examination shows that the licence to practise cannot be granted due to the lack of a reference qualification, it is possible in accordance with § 27 PsychThG (transitional regulation) to complete the training as a psychological psychotherapist in accordance with the old version of the PsychThG with an equivalent foreign Master's degree in psychology that includes the subject of clinical psychology until 01.09.2032 at the latest (as long as the Bachelor's degree programme was started before 01.09.2020).
-If your Master's degree in psychology was completed with the subject Clinical Psychology, this can fulfil the access requirement for psychotherapist training according to § 5 PsychThG-old version as equivalent to the German Master's degree in psychology in conjunction with the transitional regulation according to § 27 PsychThG-new version.
+If the examination shows that the licence to practise cannot be granted due to a lack of reference qualification, it is possible in accordance with Section 27 PsychThG (transitional regulation) to complete the training to become a psychological psychotherapist in accordance with PsychThG - old version with an equivalent foreign Master's degree in psychology, which includes the subject of clinical psychology, with a licence to practise until 01.09.2032 at the latest (as long as the Bachelor's degree programme was started before 01.09.2020).
+If your Master's degree in Psychology was completed with the subject Clinical Psychology, it can fulfil the admission requirements for psychotherapist training according to § 5 PsychThG - old version in conjunction with the transitional regulation according to § 27 PsychThG - new version as equivalent to the German Master's degree in Psychology.
 You can apply directly to a state-recognised training centre for psychotherapy with your documents.
-The training centre that wishes to accept you as an applicant for psychotherapy training will apply to the Stuttgart Regional Council for legal information on the existence of the admission requirement.
+The training centre that would like to accept you as an applicant for psychotherapist training will apply to the Stuttgart Regional Council for legal information on your fulfilment of the admission requirements.

 List of training centres (in german)

-Another possibility for practising psychotherapy in the sense of medicine (Heilkunde) is the naturopath (Heilpraktiker) licence for psychotherapy according to the Heilpraktikergesetz (HPG), with which one is authorised to carry out psychotherapeutic treatments to a limited extent.
-The application for this can be submitted to the health office responsible for your place of residence.
+Another option for practising psychotherapeutic activities in the sense of medicine is the Heilpraktikererlaubnis für Psychothera-pie according to the Heilpraktikergesetz (HPG), which gives you limited authorisation to carry out psychotherapeutic treatments.
+An application can be submitted to the responsible health authority.

 There is no official recognition from the authorities in Germany for practising as a psychologist.
-You can apply directly with your foreign degree certificates as a psychologist and possible employers decide for themselves whether they consider your degrees suitable for the job.
+You can apply directly with your foreign degree certificates as a psychologist and the employer will decide for themselves whether they consider your qualifications to be suitable for the position.

 Dienstgebäude Pallas